This Greek inspired lemon orzo soup recipe (aka vegan avgolemono) with chickpeas and dill is super easy to make and will be ready in 30 minutes!

 Remove from heat, add tahini and lemon juice, stir well.
 Add the baby kale or spinach, give a good stir, greens will soften and wilt within a few minutes.
 Add as much dill as you like, and season well with salt & pepper.
 Soup will thicken upon standing, add more liquids as needed.

 Serve in individual bowl with your favorite crusty artisan bread for soaking up the wonderful juices.

 The tahini adds a delicious buttery creaminess.
 If you don’t have tahini on hand, this soup will still be fantastic!
 Replace the tahini with 100% cashew butter, as it will be free from additives such a sugar, salt, and/or flavorings.

 For the broth, I prefer to use a combo, usually half broth and half water.
 To keep the sodium to a minimum, source out low-sodium vegetable broth.
-I almost always use this organic vegetable broth concentrate – for this recipe I would add about 1 heaping teaspoon to 4 cups of water, and than use 3 – 4 cups of plain water.
+I almost always use this organic vegetable broth concentrate – for this recipe I would add about 1 heaping teaspoon to 4 cups of water, and then use 3 – 4 cups of plain water.
 It works well, without losing out on too much flavor.

 The herbs can be changed up to suit your taste.
-If don’t care for dill, try using rosemary or oregano.
+If you don’t care for dill, try using rosemary or oregano.

-To make this soup gluten-free, use 2 cups cooked rice in place of the orzo and reduce the liquids to 6 cups, adding more as needed.
+To make this soup gluten-free, use 2 cups of cooked rice in place of the orzo and reduce the liquids to 6 cups, adding more as needed.